 - Kubernetes right now has a fairly complex install and configuration process.
 And it can be somewhat difficult to stay up to date because it’s constantly coming out with new revisions of the Kubernetes software.

-- AWS Elastic Container Service: Currently we’re talking about this separate from the Elastic Kubernetes Service that’s currently in preview.
 One of the good things about ECS is that it tends to focus on just the things that you really need to have to have a container deployment, and the fact that there are endless other services that are suitable replacements for some of the discovery options and so forth that are available in Kubernetes.

 - Additionally, because of the fact of an entirely AWS managed schedule or tier or management tier, we can really be a lot more confident about the overall reliability of the platform.